DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/environment/README.md

 1. Go to the [environments.yml](./environment.yml)

-You should see a list as followS:
+You should see a list as follows:

 ```
 name: ml-zoomcamp